My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Even when we realize a guy is not right for us, his skills in the bedroom might keep us intrigued a lot longer than we anticipated...
+Even when we realize a guy is not right for us, his skills in the bedroom might keep us intrigued a lot longer than we anticipated.

 Let's keep it real ladies, great sex can be hard (really hard) to find, let alone walk away from.

 Finding a guy who can give us the warm and fuzzies—down there—just by hearing his voice, how he touches and kisses us or even looks at us, is often rare and unique.
 Add in the fact that he is a master in the boudoir—it's like winning the sex lottery.
 Cha-Ching!

 Walking away from a guy who can rock our sexual world can be sexually, painfully hard to do.
 Should we keep enjoying the amazing sex we are having even after we realize he is not “the one” or do we leave?

 Letting go of incredible sex can be difficult to do.

 Incredible sex that turns us on just by thinking about a guy can make us believe the feelings we are experiencing is actually love.

-- We argue all the time—but have lots and lots of make-up sex
+- we argue all the time—but have lots and lots of make-up sex.

-- He is annoying and gets on our nerves—except when he’s naked and on top of us
+- he is annoying and gets on our nerves—except when he’s naked and on top of us.

-- We have nothing in common with him—except great sex
+- we have nothing in common with him—except great sex.

-- He rarely contributes a genuine effort towards the relationship—except when we are having sex
+- he rarely contributes a genuine effort towards the relationship—except when we are having sex.

-- He has zero to little confidence—but he is unusually confident in the bedroom
+- he has zero to little confidence—but he is unusually confident in the bedroom.